About Us

 Our Sangha

-Wherever you are in your spiritual practice you are welcome here.
+Wherever you are in your spiritual practice, you are welcome here.

-Located on Vashon Island and West Seattle, the center is part of the life of those communities, while serving the wider Puget Sound area.
-Our community is open to all regardless of age, ethnicity, religious affiliation, disability, or gender identity, or sexual orientation.
+Located on Vashon Island and in West Seattle, the Puget Sound Zen Center is part of the life of those local communities while serving the wider Puget Sound region.
+Our community is open to all, regardless of age, ethnicity, religious background, disability, gender identity, or sexual orientation.

 Meet Our Teachers & Community Leaders